Bitcoin ETF vs Self-Custody: What U.S. Investors Need to Understand | The Bitcoin Adviser

 What You Actually Own With a Bitcoin ETF

 With an ETF, you own shares in a fund that holds Bitcoin.
 You do not hold keys, you cannot withdraw Bitcoin, and you depend on the fund, its custodian, and your broker.
-That’s price exposure—useful for some—but it’s not governance over the asset.
-You can’t rehearse withdrawals, test inheritance, or pass technical control to heirs; you pass brokerage accounts and hope procedures don’t change.
+That is price exposure, useful for some, but it is not governance over the asset.
+You cannot rehearse withdrawals, test inheritance, or pass technical control to heirs; you pass brokerage accounts and depend on institutional procedures remaining intact over time.

 Collaborative Security inverts that model: you hold keys in a 2-of-3 multisig setup, you initiate every transaction, and we co-sign only after your authorization.
 You get documented recovery and inheritance readiness without handing control to a custodian.
 For the full contrast between ownership vs governance and how we eliminate unilateral risk, see our core model: Collaborative Security.